kairosity/mp4-lionize/testing.md

 - So I darkened my main blue colour until the ratio was 3.11:1

-- It took issue with there being 2 links to the home page: home & the brand icon, I think this is acceptable.
+- It took issue with there being 2 links to the home page: home & the brand icon, but I don't think this is a huge deal.

 - It took issue with the skip to main link because it has a "positive tabindex".
-This is somewhat suprising given that it's an accessibility feature.
+This is somewhat suprising given that it's an accessibility feature and its positive tab index is intentional, so that it is the first tabbable element.
 So I can safely disregard that as well.

 <br>